jaykdoe/infranodus/README.md

 The basic ideas behind InfraNodus are:

-- Graph DB model that can suit any purpose.
+- Graph DB model suitable for large graphs and collaboration.
+- Represent text as a network of interconnected nodes.
 - Works on desktop and mobile.
 - Make it easy to add nodes into a graph through a simple web interface.
 - Work with what people already know and use well: #hashtags and @mentions, not nodes and edges.
 - Use natural language to enter nodes in a graph (English and Russian morphology is supported)
 - Move away from binary edges (e.g. A < - > B) to hyperedges in one statement (e.g. A and B and C or D)
 - API and JSON export of all data;
-- Twitter, Evernote, Gmail (Notes) import (TODO: gexf, xml, csv upload)
+- Twitter, Evernote, Gmail, Google, YouTube subtitles, RSS import (TODO: gexf, xml, csv upload)
-- Make it as lightweight, portable, and standalone as possible;
-- Make it as fast as possible;
-- Enable people to use ше collaboratively, both locally and over the internet (TODO);
+- Enable people to use ше collaboratively, both locally and over the internet
 - Your suggestions? (open an issue)